 Town by town snapshot: Aireys Inlet

-In 1839 John Airey took up a pastoral run near Point Roadknight, east of the inlet and by 1842 expanded his holding along the coast beyond the inlet and was named the Angahook/Angohawk Run.
+The town’s origins began around 1839 when John Airey took up a pastoral run near Point Roadknight, east of the inlet, and by 1842 his holding expanded along the coast beyond the inlet and was named the Angahook/Angohawk Run.

-It is probable that Aireys Inlet is named after him, although his brother George was a Commissioner for Crown Lands in the Geelong district, 1839-44.
+It is probable that Aireys Inlet is named after him, although his brother George was a Commissioner for Crown Lands in the Geelong district from 1839-44.

-In 1887 the relatively inaccessible inlet area was subdivided and about 100 blocks were soldwith only a few being occupied.
+In 1887 the relatively inaccessible inlet area was subdivided and about 100 blocks were sold.

-In 1890 the construction of a lighthouse was begun on the site known as Eagle’s Nest Point (renamed Split Point in 1913).
+In 1890 the construction of a lighthouse commenced on the site known as Eagle’s Nest Point (renamed Split Point in 1913).

 The heritage listed lighthouse, 100 metres above sea level, is made of cement-rendered concrete.

-A post office and the Grand Hotel opened in 1893 and 1894 supported by agricultural and pastoral activities in the area.
+A post office and the Grand Hotel opened in 1893 and 1894 with agricultural and pastoral activities supporting the village.

 Access to Aireys Inlet, however, was by travel along the beach from Lorne at low tide or by road over the mountainous Otway Ranges.